eblerjana/pangenie/README.md

 ### Running PanGenie with a single command

 We also provide the option of running  `` PanGenie-genotype `` without running the preprocessing step first.
 This can be done by running it with parameters `` -v `` and `` -r `` instead of ``-f ``.
-This will automatically do the preprocessing steps, but in contrast to ``PanGenie-index``, it does not write any files to disk during preprocessing to save time.
-While this runs more efficiently when genotyping a single sample, it needs more RAM (similar to previous release v2.1.1).
+This will automatically do the preprocessing steps, but in contrast to ``PanGenie-index``, it does not write as any files to disk during preprocessing to save time, but needs more RAM (similar to previous release v2.1.1).
 Running PanGenie like this might be useful in cases where one wants to genotype a single sample only, or to save some disk space.

 As mentioned before, especially when genotyping more than one sample, it is beneficial to run both steps separately, since the preprocessing needs to be run only once for all samples, while the genotyping step needs to be run separately on each sample.
 Running PanGenie with a single command works as follows: